Conditional Discharge

 What is a Conditional Discharge?

-A conditional discharge is one the lowest sentencing options available to the court as it allows the court to find an individual guilty of an offence without giving them a permanent criminal record.
+A conditional discharge is among the most lenient sentencing options available.
+A conditional discharge allows the court to find that an individual has committed a criminal offence without giving the individual a permanent criminal record.

-A conditional discharge is a finding of guilt, without entering a conviction on the offender’s criminal record.
-Instead, the offender is placed on probation for a period of time and given conditions to abide by during that time.
+When a conditional discharge is granted, the offender is placed on probation for a period of time and given conditions to abide by during that time.
 If the offender successfully completes their probation the finding of guilt is discharged and automatically removed from the offender’s record after three years.

 Conditional Discharges and Probation